to “pursue a career in comedy.”

 But hey, as a cab driver said to her about quitting her “fancy lawyer job to write jokes,” “Life is once.”

 Akilah currently writes on Perfect Harmony on NBC.
 She also wrote on HBO's A Black Lady Sketch Show, produced by Issa Rae.
-Before that, she wrote for two seasons of Chelsea Handler's Netflix show, Chelsea, where she also frequently appeared on camera.
-She has also written for Facebook Watch's Starter Pack, which she co-created, NBC's A Legendary Christmas with John and Chrissy, and The People's Choice Awards, The BET Awards, Kevin Hart, TBS, MACRO, The New York Times, and The Root, and she worked as a consultant for Real Time with Bill Maher (HBO).
+Before that, she wrote for two seasons of Chelsea Handler's Netflix show, Chelsea, where she frequently appeared on camera.
+She has also written for Facebook Watch's Starter Pack, which she co-created, NBC's A Legendary Christmas with John and Chrissy, and The People's Choice Awards among other shows.
+Akilah has written articles for The New York Times and The Root, and she worked as a consultant for Real Time with Bill Maher (HBO).
 See her full list of credits here.